A stunning drive from Lake Hume to the source of the Murray River

 Mountains

-The mountains are spectacular here, from the majestic Snowy Mountains backdrop to Mt Burrowa, Pine Mountain (check out the visitor centre), Mt Granya, and Mt Mittamatite – each with unique trails, breathtaking views, and stunning nature.
+The mountains are spectacular here, from the majestic backdrop of the Snowy Mountains to Mt Burrowa, Pine Mountain (check out the Pine Mountain Information Stop!), Mt Granya, and Mt Mittamatite – each with unique trails, breathtaking views, and stunning nature.

 Corryong

 Historic Corryong is one of the two eastern points of the route.
-Known for its connection to The Man from Snowy River and its annual festival, Corryong hosts plenty of accommodation – including the Corryong Caravan Park – cafes, pubs, accommodation, scenic walks and lookouts.
+Known for its connection to The Man from Snowy River and its annual festival, Corryong hosts plenty of accommodation, cafes, pubs, scenic walks and lookouts – be sure to get a bird’s eye view from Playles Hill.

 Khancoban

-Nestled in the Snowy Mountains’ foothills, Khancoban is one of the two eastern points of the route.
+The gateway to the Snowy Mountains, Khancoban is one of the two eastern points of the route.
 Khancoban is a picturesque village known for fishing, hiking, and mountain views.
-There are a few good accommodation options, including the Khancoban Caravan Park.
+The caravan park offers a great retreat, while a visit to the Khancoban Pondage, an iconic feature of the area, is an absolute must.

 Drive the Great River Road